ru22-14/veg-foodie/README.md

 #### Media

 - All the images used in this website are obtained from [pexels](https://www.pexels.com/)
-- This is an open source to get good quality pictures.
+- It is an open source image library to get good quality images.
-- All the screenshots are taken from my laptop.
+- All the screenshots are taken from my personal laptop.

 #### Code

 - Basic inspiration for this project is been taken from the [Love Running Walkthrough Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/f2db5fd401004fccb43b01a6066a5333/)

-- To give online reservation link a zoom out effect i got help from [systranbox](https://www.systranbox.com/how-can-i-zoom-one-div-without-zooming-the-page/)
+- To give the online reservation link a zoom-out effect i got help from [systranbox](https://www.systranbox.com/how-can-i-zoom-one-div-without-zooming-the-page/)

 #### Acknowledgements

-- I decided to create a food related website as i love cooking and baking. i always try to learn new tasty and healthy recipes.
+- I decided to create a food related website as i love cooking and baking. i always try to learn
+  new recipes that are healthy and at the same time tase good too.
-- My mentor Elaine Roche helped me with the responsive issues.
+- My mentor Elaine Roche motivated me and helped me with some responsiveness issues that i was facing.

 #### An Advice

-- Focus on learning good coding.
+- Focus on learning to write good quality code.
-- learn how to commit.
+- Commit yourself to reach your deadlines.
-- focus on responsive elements as this is the most difficult part.
+- Focus on the responsive elements as this is the most difficult part.
-- Dont take README file easy :) it requires proper time and effort to create README file.
+- Dont take the README file easy :-) it requires a great amount of time and effort to write a good README file.